ckeditor/ckeditor4/.github/ISSUE_TEMPLATE.md

-## Are you reporting a feature or a bug?
+## Are you reporting a feature request or a bug?

 <!--
 Replace this comment with your issue type: Bug / Feature request / Other, please explain.